archusXIV/wm_config/README.md

 - cmus mpd ncmpcpp pulsemixer
 - dunst gnome-keyring polkit-gnome pulseaudio (all running as systemd user services)
 - sxhkd (also used with i3)
-- Recommanded tools to install: yay, firefox (set as default $BROWSER), xdotool & xtitle (aur)
+- Recommanded tools to install: yay, xdotool & xtitle (aur)

 ## installation
 BE CAREFULL, don't launch install_wm on a none fresh installed system!!!